 You'll go back to your doctor in a few weeks for an electrocardiogram (you may hear it called an EKG) to make sure your beat is still regular.
 Keep up with your doctor visits and follow your treatment plan, which may also include antiarrhythmic drugs to help your heart maintain its normal rhythm.

-Let him know if you have any questions or notice any changes in your condition.
+Let them know if you have any questions or notice any changes in your condition.

 What’s the Success Rate?